APPENDICES

 Louisa Mouton married Buck Long in a civil ceremony in St. Landry Parish in June 1870.
 The parish clerk who recorded the marriage did not give the couple's parents' names.

 Célestin Mouton married Mélanie Boudreaux at the Abbeville church, Vermilion Parish, in October 1870.
 The priest who recorded the marriage did not give the couple's parents' names.
-A daughter had been born near Abbeville in June 1869, so Célestin and Mélanie may have been married civilly before they sanctified the marriage at the Abbeville church.
+A daughter, Celvina, had been born near Abbeville in June 1869, so Célestin and Mélanie may have been married civilly before they sanctified the marriage at the Abbeville church.

 Frédéric Mouton married Marie ____, place and date unrecorded.
 Their son Euclide was born near New Iberia, Iberia Parish, in December 1870.